Common configuration fields, showing default values

 snowflake_serialize_latency_ns

-The time taken to serialize the converted columnar data into a file to send to Snowflake.
+The time taken to serialize the converted columnar data into a file for upload to Snowflake.

 snowflake_build_output_latency_ns

-The time taken to build the output file that is sent to Snowflake.
+The time taken to build the file that is uploaded to Snowflake.
 This metric is the sum of snowflake_convert_latency_ns + snowflake_serialize_latency_ns.

 snowflake_upload_latency_ns